Draakoor/codptero/README.md

 T7x (Use this for hosting, https://github.com/Draakoor/codptero/blob/main/eggs/egg-t7x.json)
 Moviebattles 2 Mod (Jedi Academy) with RTM/RTV

-You need to get the gamefiles by yourself!
+You need to get the gamefiles by yourself and own the game/have a lisence!

 How to use IW4MAdmin in Pterodactyl: